iotaledger/hornet/docs/getting_started/installation_steps.md

 *Ubuntu/Debian*

-*There is usually quite old version of Go language in a standard `apt` repositories available, and so it is better to add `golang-backports` PPA to get the latest version.*
+*There is usually quite old version of Go language in standard `apt` repositories available, and so it is better to add `golang-backports` PPA to get the latest version.*

 **Install dependencies: Go, git and build-essentials:**
 ```bash